 Who needs a bow when you can source pods and mushrooms from your own backyard?

-It happens like clockwork: The air turns cold and I crave Fraser fir.
-Candles don't do it; I need the real thing, sappy and tufted.
+The air turns cold and I crave Fraser fir.
+Candles just don’t do it; I need the real thing, sappy and tufted.

 Wreath-making is a fine way to get a little more face-time with the season’s signature smell.
 So I caught up with Semia Dunne, owner of Flowers by Semia, for expert tips.
 Here’s what she had to say: